abou7mied/detect-circular-deps/README.md

 **.missingProperties({callback})**

-All methods return a promise also you can pass callback in the args
+All methods return a **promise**, also you can pass callback in the args

 See **examples/api** for more info